Split PDF into separate files.

 Step 2

-Choose pages to extract
+Choose how to split

 Step 3

-Download the split files
+Download the result

 What does splitting a PDF mean?

-Splitting a PDF means taking one document and dividing it into multiple smaller documents based on page ranges you define.
-For example, you might have a 20-page report and only need pages 1–5 for one recipient and pages 12–18 for another.
+Splitting a PDF means taking one document and dividing it into multiple smaller documents.
+You might have a 20-page report and need pages 1–5 for one recipient and pages 12–18 for another.
 Rather than sharing the full document, you can extract exactly the pages you need into separate PDFs.
+All processing runs in your browser — no uploads, no accounts, no data leaving your device.

 Common reasons to split a PDF